Apple's new MacBook and Mac Mini could change PCs as we know them

 Another longer term play may be the integration of cellular service into these types of mobile chips.
 Computers with built-in cellular radios have been niche products at best, but these kinds of processors are designed to work with cellular radios.
 People buy connected iPads all the time -- a connected MacBook Air isn't a huge leap.

-Though that's not likely to come out any time soon, the carriers will probably be eager to get 5G into a future generation of Apple's silicon-based MacBooks.
+Though that's not likely to come out any time soon, cell carriers like AT&T, T-Mobile and Verizon will probably be eager to get 5G into a future generation of Apple's silicon-based MacBooks.

 New way to pay